 Exit sign & emergency light combo units combine two life-safety functions in one compact, UL 924–listed fixture: a continuously illuminated EXIT legend and integrated egress lighting that turns on during a power loss.
+If you’re specifying a UL 924 exit sign emergency light combo, you’re looking for a single device that’s evaluated as a complete emergency lighting/exit marking system—not just a sign with a battery.
 This pillar covers when to choose combos vs. separate units, jurisdictional code notes (NYC, Chicago, Connecticut), housing types, remote-capable sizing, wet-location ratings, and self-diagnostics—so you can specify, install, and maintain with confidence.
 Start here, then explore the spoke guides below.

 Last updated: October 2025

 If you manage facilities, design tenant improvements, or handle life-safety maintenance, combo units are a practical way to satisfy both exit identification and emergency illumination at doors, stairs, and decision points—without doubling the device count.
 In many corridors and vestibules you’re required to provide a visible EXIT marker and code-compliant lighting levels along the path.
 A combo ensures both conditions are met with one installation and one battery system to test.
+And when that combo is a UL 924 exit sign emergency light combo, you’re also aligning with the most common listing language plan reviewers and inspectors expect to see on the fixture label and submittals.
 For quick product exploration, see our curated category for exit sign & emergency light combos.

 At-a-Glance